Samir Muratović

-Samir Muratović (born 25 February 1976) is a Bosnian former professional footballer.
+Samir Muratović (born 25 February 1976) is a Bosnian football coach, executive and former player who is currently an assistant coach for the Bosnia and Herzegovina national U21 team.

-After finishing his playing career, Muratović spent more than two years as head scout of Austrian Bundesliga club Sturm Graz from July 2017 to September 2019.
-From May 2019 until December 2020, he worked as the sporting director of Bosnian Premier League club Tuzla City.
+After finishing his playing career, Muratović spent more than two years as head scout of Austrian Bundesliga club Sturm Graz from 2017 to 2019.
+He also worked as sporting director of Bosnian side Tuzla City on two occasions.

 Club career

 Muratović started his career at Drina Zvornik.
 He then moved to Turkey for Kocaelispor.
 In 1999, he moved back to Bosnia and Herzegovina and signed with Željezničar of the First League of Bosnia and Herzegovina.
 Muratović then had a short spell at Chemnitzer FC and then moved to Russian Premier League club Saturn Ramenskoye.

 In January 2004, he moved to Grazer AK, until summer 2007, when the club was relegated.

 From 2007 to 2012, he played for Sturm Graz.
 In 2012, he moved to Gratkorn.
 In 2013, Muratović left Gratkorn and shortly after ended his playing career.